OneRedDime/bayou/README.md

 ## Installation
 ### Linux
-If you have installed the above packages, then clone this repo, cd into it, and run `./build.sh`.
+If the above packages have been installed, then clone this repo, cd into it, and run `./build.sh`.

 ### Mac